PaloAltoNetworks/iron-skillet/tools/README.md

 ## Template Admin
 The admin utilities are also python based and assume a working python environment.
-Directions for the virtual environment are listed above.
+Directions for activating the virtual environment are above.

 #### create_set_spreadsheet.py
 Reads the set command .conf files in `/templates/panos/set_commands`